Get the help you deserve.

 Holistic modalities (Meditation, Yoga, Sound healing)

-I earned my Masters in Clinical Mental Health Counseling from Jacksonville University, a Council for Accreditation of Counseling and Related Educational Program (CACREP) approved program.
-I gained extensive hands on experience working with adults who struggle with trauma, substance abuse issues, anxiety, grief and depression through a community mental health, a substance abuse facility and private practices.
+I hold a Masters in Clinical Mental Health Counseling from Jacksonville University, a Council for Accreditation of Counseling and Related Educational Program (CACREP) approved program.

 Frequently Asked Questions